If you are a brand-registered seller, then you can access the Amazon Brand Analytics tool from your seller central account.

 Earlier, it was available or accessible only to Amazon Vendors whose pricing started at $30k.
 However, it is now available to every Brand Owner who has registered with its Brand Registry successfully.

 In the coming years, the ABA tool will help this retail agent increase their ad revenue.
-Besides this, it will also help sellers reach new customers because they can target high-performing search terms.
+As the platform is getting unified, we suggest you make the best use of the analytical tools on Amazon.
+Besides this, it will also help sellers reach new customers because they can target the audience with specific advertising strategies.
 So, this will create an incredible win-win situation.